unobtanium/xbmc_repo_aggregator/README.markdown

 Server-like script capable of merging multiple xbmc repositories.

+Currently unstable.
+Do not use yet.

 v1.0

-Licensed under GNU GPL v3

 Credits